 - Audit of security events;

 - Protection of security audit log;

 - Identification & Authentication with Secure action upon authentication failure;

 - If data is communicated with Intrusion Detection System (IDS) components, confidentiality and integrity

 of this data;

-- Non by-passable and Self protection; and,
+- Non by-passable and self-protection; and,

 - Ability to filter packets based on source, destination and port number.

-The ECA vendor shall use a firewall that has successfully undergone Common Criteria evaluation against the U.S. Government Firewall Protection Profile for Medium Robustness Environments [FWPP] by a NIAP recognized scheme.
+The ECA vendor shall use a firewall that has successfully undergone Common Criteria evaluation against a NIAP-approved Protection Profile by a NIAP recognized scheme.